 Albertini, Niccolò; Brogni, Andrea; Olivito, Riccardo; Taccola, Emanuele; Caramiaux, Baptiste and Gillies, Marco.
 2017.
 Designing natural gesture interaction for archaeological data in immersive environments.
 Virtual Archaeology Review, 8(16), pp. 12-21.

 Pan, Xueni; Gillies, Marco and Slater, Mel.
 2015.
 Virtual character personality influences participant attitudes and behavior – an interview with a virtual human character about her social anxiety.
-Frontiers in Robotics and AI, 2(1),
+Frontiers in Robotics and AI, 2, p.
+1. ISSN 2296-9144

 Zamborlin, Bruno; Bevilacqua, Frédéric; Gillies, Marco and d'Inverno, Mark.
 2014.
 Fluid gesture interaction design: applications of continuous recognition for the design of modern gestural interfaces.
-ACM Transactions on Interactive Intelligent Systems, 3(4), pp. 30-45.
-ISSN 2160-6455
+ACM Transactions on Interactive Intelligent Systems, 3(4), p.
+22. ISSN 2160-6455

 Kleinsmith, Andrea and Gillies, Marco.
 2013.
 Customizing by Doing for Responsive Video Game Characters.
 International Journal of Human-Computer Studies, 71(7-8), pp. 775-784.
 ISSN 1071-5819